Frank Beddor

-Frank Beddor (July 31, 1958) is an American former world champion freestyle skier, film producer, actor, stuntman, and author.
+Frank Beddor (July 31, 1958) is a former American world champion freestyle skier, film producer, actor, stuntman, and author.
 He worked as a producer on There's Something About Mary and Wicked, and wrote the book The Looking Glass Wars.

 Life and career

 Beddor grew up in Excelsior, Minnesota.
-His parents often traveled and by age twelve, Beddor already knew how to barefoot-ski.
-After winning nationals, Beddor was invited to join the Olympic ski team.
-He went on tour in Europe for competitive skiing.
-Beddor was World Champion freestyler skier in 1981 and 1982.

-In 1985 Beddor played John Cusack's skiing stunt double in Better Off Dead.
-Beddor moved to Los Angeles during this period and studied with acting coach Stella Adler.
-Part of Adler's method was encouraging her students to write the scene the character is in before stepping onstage.
+In 1985, Beddor played John Cusack's skiing stunt double in Better Off Dead.

-Later, Beddor started his career in producing.
+Beddor also had a career in producing.
 He worked as a producer on the 1998 film There's Something About Mary starring Cameron Diaz and Ben Stiller.

-Beddor then turned to writing, spending five years writing The Looking Glass Wars.
-The book was rejected by every major publisher in the US, and ultimately published by Egmont Books in the UK.
+Beddor then turned to write, writing The Looking Glass Wars.

-The Looking Glass Wars made it on The New York Times weekly list in 2006.
+The Looking Glass Wars made it on The New York Times weekly children's list in 2006.
 The books are based on a re-imagination of Lewis Carroll's novel Alice in Wonderland.
 The premise of the novel is that the main character Alice in Alice in Wonderland is real, as is the world of Wonderland, but that Carroll misrepresented the events and made Wonderland seem childlike instead of reflecting the reality of Wonderland.

 Beddor has written two more books in The Looking Glass Wars series: Seeing Redd and ArchEnemy.
-A spin-off comic book of this serie called Hatter Madigan was later written by Beddor and Liz Cavalier, with artwork by Ben Templesmith.
+A spin-off comic book of this series called Hatter Madigan was later written by Beddor and Liz Cavalier, with artwork by Ben Templesmith.
 The spin-off focuses on Hatter Madigan, a character in The Looking Glass Wars.

-Beddor was involved in the development of two video games: Card Soldiers Wars in 2008 and The Looking Glass Wars Card Game in 2009.